 This type of dental filling is very durable and can last for more than 15 years.
 It is considered a highly recommended filling material as it doesn’t corrode and can withstand chewing pressure.
 A gold dental filling is also more attractive and more preferred than a silver filling.
 However, it is more expensive than other filling materials and requires more dental visits.

 Silver Dental Filling

-This filling material is the next durable material after gold and can last for about 15 years.
+This filling material is the next durable dental filling materials after gold and can last for about 15 years.
 A silver filling can also withstand chewing pressure and is less expensive than composite fillings.
 The major downside of silver dental filling is that it doesn’t match the natural teeth color.
 Another downside is that it requires the removal of a large area of the healthy area of your tooth to create enough space for the filling.

 Tooth-colored Composites Filling

 This type of filling is the most preferred type of filling material because it has shades that can easily match the color of the natural tooth.
 Composite materials are recommended for conspicuous parts of the teeth, usually the front teeth.
 Composite fillings are not as durable as the gold and silver fillings and can last only between 4 to 5 years or more with high maintenance.
 Composite fillings are expensive and can chip or break off your tooth.

 What Are Indirect Fillings?

 These are also a type of dental fillings in Houston.
 They are similar to the tooth-colored composite fillings.
 However, the major difference is that indirect fillings are produced in the dental lab.

 The indirect filling procedure requires at least two dental visits to be completed.
 Indirect fillings are usually used in cases where the patient does not have adequate tooth structure to provide support for the dental filling and when the tooth is not badly damaged to the extent where a dental crown is necessary.